potatojoayo/KNU_Movie_web/README.md

 > 4. Tv series order by avg rating desc

  1-2) With more than one rating history
-> 1. Movies of thre genres that a user recommended most.
+> 1. Movies of thre genres that a user rated most.
-> 2. Movies of three actors that a user recommended most.
+> 2. Movies of three actors that a user rated most.
-> 3. Movies of three directors that a user recommended most.<br/>
+> 3. Movies of three directors that a user rated most.<br/>
 > ... plus above four recommendations